 The University has been at the forefront of research into ageing for the last fifty years.
 Our research looks at all aspects of ageing; from medical, biological and cellular, to psychosocial, economic and environmental, in order to create a society where we all Live Better for Longer.

 Our research is focused on three related areas:

 - The global challenge of ageing

-The results of our work are used in front-line service and care provision for the elderly today, and in planning public policy for the needs of tomorrow.
+The results of our basic science and clinical research work are used in front-line service and care provision for the elderly today, and in planning public policy for the needs of tomorrow.